Song Summoner: The Unsung Heroes: Plot

 Once Ziggy reaches the core system, he finds that Z.E.R.O. is not a deserter and has been working for Number 42 all along.
 Z.E.R.O. leads the party to the final confrontation with Number 42, when he steals the cube pendant, allowing Number 42 to use its power to activate the Network, a collective consciousness which can take control of all living beings in the land of Melodica.
 Ziggy then proceeds to fight Z.E.R.O..
 Ziggy disables Z.E.R.O., and when he is remade by Number 42, the Song of the Unsung is unlocked from Ziggy's pendant.
 The Song of the Unsung is a song made by conductors of old that disables robots when used.
 Once Number 42 realizes that he has been betrayed by Z.E.R.O., he unleashes all four Stargazers, and they attack Ziggy.
 After the battle, Number 42 has merged with the Network, transforming into Ultimate Answer 42 and granting him near invulnerability.
 Z.E.R.O. uses himself to channel the Song of the Unsung into the Network to make Ultimate Answer 42 vulnerable.
 While this is happening, Z.E.R.O.'s faceplate shatters and it is revealed that he is really Zero, Ziggy's lost brother.
 After Number 42 is killed, Zero sacrifices himself to destroy the Core of the Network for good by channeling his current into the Core.
 The resulting explosion leaves a crater, seeming to having destroyed Zero.
 As Ziggy reflects on the destruction and subsequent loss of his brother again, his pendant glows, and Zero's body appears, and springs to life, though without any of his memories.

 After the credits, Ziggy realizes that Zero's memories are coming back because of the Song of the Unsung.
 Then the game ends, as they both walk into the distance, proceeding to sing the Song, hoping to bring Zero's memories back.

 Development

-The iPhone edition of Song Summoners doubled the size of the story mode and fifty different unlockable Tune Troops.
+The iPhone edition of Song Summoner doubled the size of the story mode and featured over fifty unlockable Tune Troops.

 Reception

 Ars Technica reviewed the iPod release, giving it a "buy" recommendation for game players who like tactical strategy games such as Final Fantasy Tactics.
 Eurogamer called out the click wheel controls and unique troop generating mechanism, but called the gameplay simplistic.

 RPGFan did not recommend the iPhone version of the game, calling the story "childish", the graphics typical of other games on iOS, and controls reminiscent of its original release on Apple's iPod.
-Slide to Play praised the games unique take on a strategy RPG, but mentioned the "hit or miss" touch controls and the lack of clarity around what kinds of music produced what kind of character units.
+Slide to Play praised the game's unique take on a strategy RPG, but mentioned the "hit or miss" touch controls and the lack of clarity around what kinds of music produced what kind of character units.